AHF Targets HIV Drug Prices in the U.S., India

 “Given the enormous profit that pharmaceutical companies reap by selling medications to government programs — by far the largest purchasers of drugs in this country — it is incumbent that drug companies work to help ensure that AIDS patients who are not able to access medications due to state and federal funding gaps still have access to such lifesaving treatments,” Weinstein said.
 “Fair and equitable pricing of these drugs from the outset is one way to achieve this goal.”

-A Pfizer spokesman said the company disagrees with the AHF’s allegations that the Selzentry price is too high, saying the price is comparable to the prices of other HIV drugs, such as protease inhibitors.
+A Pfizer spokesman say that the company disagrees with the AHF’s allegations that the Selzentry price is too high, adding the price is comparable to the prices of other HIV drugs, such as protease inhibitors.
 “We feel that Selzentry is an innovation in the treatment of HIV and provides clinical benefit to patients,” he said.